 - A two-year deadline for the statute of limitations, which starts when you discover the injury, or when the court decides you should have known you were injured.

-- A four-year deadline for the statute of repose, which sets a maximum time limit to bring the case forward of four years, regardless of the date of discovery.
+- A two-year deadline for the statute of repose, which sets a maximum time limit to bring the case forward of two years, regardless of the date of discovery.

 However, these deadlines can get extended under two exceptions.
 The first is if the defendant commits fraud, misrepresentation, or conceals evidence of malpractice.
 If so, then you have seven years to make your claim under the statute of repose.
 However, they can still bar you from making a claim if you violate the statute of limitations!